TUDelft-PRIME-Books/Linear-Algebra/Chapter7/LeastSquares.md

 We already knew how to find this projection if the columns are orthogonal.
 Using the normal equations we don't need orthogonality.

-Applying {prf:ref}`Thm:LeastSquares:NormalEquations` to  the earlier example ({prf:ref}`Ex:LeastSquares:OrthogExample`), shows that in the case of orthogonal vectors there is actually nothing new.
+Applying {prf:ref}`Thm:LeastSquares:NormalEquations` to  the earlier example ({prf:ref}`Ex:LeastSquares:OrthogExample`), shows that in the case of *orthogonal* vectors there is actually nothing new.

 ::::{prf:example}
 :label: Ex:LeastSquares:OrthogExample2

-Find the least squares solution of the linear system
+Let us again find, but now using  {prf:ref}`Thm:LeastSquares:NormalEquations`,  the least squares solution of the linear system

 $$
-  \left\{       \begin{array}{ccccccc}
+  \left\{\begin{array}{ccccccc}
         x_1 &+&  x_2  &=& 9 \\
         2x_1 &-& 2x_2 &=& 7 \\
-        3x_1 &+& x_2 &=& 11
+        3x_1 &+& x_2 &=& 11.
        \end{array}
   \right.
 $$